jwattspajaro/CS50-s/2. Conditionals Problem Set 1/1. Deep Thought/Deep Thought.md

 **Hints**
 * No need to convert the user’s input to an int if you check for equality with "42", a str, rather than 42, an int!
 * It’s okay if your output or the user’s wraps onto multiple lines.

+## How to Test
+#### Here’s how to test your code manually:

+* Run your program with python deep.py.
+Type 42 and press Enter.
+Your program should output:
+Yes
+* Run your program with python deep.py.
+Type Forty Two and press Enter.
+Your program should output:
+Yes
+* Run your program with python deep.py.
+Type forty-two and press Enter.
+Your program should output Yes
+* Run your program with python deep.py.
+Type 50 and press Enter.
+Your program should output No